Frequently Asked Questions

 - How do I know when my order has been processed?

-- When your order is placed will be sent a email that we have received the order and another when the order has shipped.
+- When your order is placed, you will be sent an email that we have received the order.
+We also send another email when the order has shipped.
+The "Item(s) Shipped" email will contain your shipping tracking number.

 Band Saw Blades